2025 Venues

 Lankester’s Vault

-corner of High & West Street Southampton SO14 2BS
+Corner of High & West Street Southampton SO14 2BS

 Lankester's Vault gets its name from the family who ran the ironworks behind Holyrood Church across the High St. They leased the vault during the 19th century.
 It is built of Bembridge stone from the Isle of Wight.
 Many of the limestone blocks have Roman numerals carved into them to indicate the thickness of each block in inches.
 These blocks were probably reused from an earlier vault.
 Size: 11.7m x 5.9m x 2.5m high, accessed from the High St via nine steps down.